JuanCarlosMartinezSevilla/MuRET-UserTool-deprecated/README.md

   -da, --doc_analysis    Train a document analysis model.
   -e2e, --end_to_end     Train an agnostic end to end model.
   -sc, --symb_classifier Train a symbol classifier model.
-  -rl, --reload          Reload dataset (first time you always need to use it).
+  -rl, --reload          Reloads dataset from MuRET (first execution you always need to use it).
   -ni, --new_images      Number of new synthetic images (if required).
-  -h5, --h5              Save models in .h5 format.
+  -h5, --h5              Save models .h5 format.

   Example: